The American College of Surgeons’ Committee on Trauma (ACS COT) announces the Call for Abstracts for the 2016 Resident Trauma Papers Competition.

 - The abstract should be no more than three pages and provide adequate information and objective data to evaluate the abstract properly.

-- At the top of the first page, the full title of the abstract and full name of the principal author, with academic degrees, are to be stated.
+- The first page of the abstract must include the full title of the abstract and full name of the principal author, with academic degrees.

 Awards and Presentation of Papers

-Winning residents will attend the Annual Meeting of the Committee on Trauma in San Diego, CA. The competition will pay for coach airfare to the meeting, and up to a three-day hotel stay for each winning resident.
+Winning residents will attend the Annual Meeting of the Committee on Trauma in Washington, DC.
+The competition will pay for coach airfare to the meeting, and up to a three-day hotel stay for each winning resident.

 The competition is funded by the Eastern and Western States Committees on Trauma, Region 7 Committees on Trauma, and the ACS.